stanislaw/SoftwareDesignHeuristics/README.md

 others can understand your work without extra effort.
 A good test for explicitness is whether understanding is immediate, with no mental effort or blockers when going through the material.

+### Use Diagrams

+Use diagrams as part of your daily work.
+A diagram can often explain far more than several paragraphs of text.

+Use diagrams for:

+- Prototyping and documenting software
+- Pair programming
+- Hardware-software integration testing
+- Meetings (including external meetings)
+- Everything else where a good visualization helps

+There are standards and conventions for creating diagrams, such as UML, but in practice, even very basic diagrams can be incredibly useful.
+Use simple shapes like rectangles and arrows, avoid excessive colors or different shapes, and express your concepts with the fewest visual elements possible.
+Creating diagrams that are too visually complex hinders understanding and reduces their effectiveness.

 ## Complexity and Cognitive Load